is-a-dev/docs/src/docs/faq/index.md

 When we get into it.
 We always want you to wait for as short as possible.
 But maintainers cannot always be online.
 We have school and work, this is just a side project.
 Just be patient and we'll get to it as soon as possible!
 For a chance for a quicker review, send your PR in [⁠pull-requests](https://discord.com/channels/830872854677422150/1130858271620726784).

 ## Which services do you support?
-We support almost all services except Vercel and Netlify.
+We support almost all services except Vercel.
 For example: Github Pages and Cloudflare Pages.

 ## Can I create nested subdomains? (sub-sub domains)
 Yes, you can!
 Simply create a file such as `blog.example.json` and follow the same guidelines as you would while registering `example.json`.
 Please note in order to have `blog.example.is-a.dev`, you must also own `example.is-a.dev`.